pauljeffrussell/audio-alchemy/README.md

 # audio-alchemy

-AudioAlchemy is the software portion of a raspberrypi based a stereo component that delivers a screen free interface for streaming music.
+AudioAlchemy is the software component of a Raspberry Pi-based stereo system that provides a screen-free interface for streaming music.

 ## The Problem
-Years ago I had a CD library.
-When streaming music became mainstream I gave away my CDs.

-But streaming music never quite had the same feel as looking through physical media.
-There was nothing to touch.
-All the music was represented by a small icon on a small screen and it was impossible to visualize albums by genera.
+Years ago, I had a CD library.
+When streaming music became mainstream, I gave away my CDs.
+However, streaming music never quite replicated the tactile experience of browsing through physical media.
+There was nothing to touch, and all the music was represented by small icons on a screen.
+It was impossible to visualize albums by genre.

-Finding the album I wanted meant I needed to know what it was and then search, or just scroll and scroll and scroll.
-And after a day of working on a laptop the last thing I wanted to do was look at a screen.
+Finding a specific album meant either knowing its name and searching for it or endlessly scrolling through a digital library.
+After spending a day working on a laptop, the last thing I wanted to do was look at another screen.
+I longed for a way to experience the tactile sensation of physical media while enjoying the convenience of streaming music.

-## A Solution
+## The Solution

-I decided to build a music player that connected to my home stereo like a CD player.
-Instead of CDs each album or playlist is represented by a card with and RFID tag on it.
-Here's how it works:
+To address this issue, I decided to build a music player that could connect to my home stereo system like a CD player.
+Instead of using CDs, I designed the system to use cards, with each card representing an album or playlist and equipped with an RFID tag.
+Here's how the system works:

-1. Cards were printed on card stock for each album using art available on the web.
+1. I printed cards for each album on card stock, utilizing artwork available on the web.
-2. RFID tags are put on the back of the cards.
+2. I attached RFID tags to the back of each card.
-3. A spreadsheet (see configfile.py) is set up list each album and point to it's RFID tag
+3. I created a spreadsheet (see configfile.py) to list each album and its corresponding RFID tag.
-4. A Raspberrypi is set up to run AudioAlchemy.py on boot.
+4. I set up a Raspberry Pi to run AudioAlchemy.py on boot.
-5. AudioAlchemy.py downloads the sheet and uses it as the music database.
+5. AudioAlchemy.py downloads the spreadsheet and uses it as the music database.
-6. Tapping a card plays the music associated with that card.
+6. By tapping a card, the associated music is played.

 ## Hardware

-This solution is built on top of the following hardware
+This solution relies on the following hardware components:

-- Raspberrypi 3.
+- Raspberry Pi 3
 - RFID reader
-- Three buttons
+- Three buttons:
-- - Previous Track
+  - Previous Track
-- - Play / Pause
+  - Play/Pause
-- - Next Track
+  - Next Track

 ## Setup

-Setup instructions are in configfile.py, but there's a lot of setup steps left out of the instructions at this time.
+Setup instructions can be found in configfile.py, but please note that several setup steps have been omitted from the instructions at this time.